zozores/hugo-moddedbear/README.md

   # Social media.
 Delete any item you aren't using to make sure it won't show up
   # in your website's metadata.
   [params.social]
+    twitter = "example" # Twitter handle (without '@')
+    facebook_admin = "0000000000" # Facebook Page Admin ID

+  # Author metadata.
+This is mostly used for the RSS feed of your site, but the
+  # email is also added to the footer of each post
+  [params.author]
-    email = "me@example.com" # Added to the footer so readers can reply to posts twitter = "example" # Twitter handle (without '@') facebook_admin = "0000000000" # Facebook Page Admin ID
+    name = "John Doe" # Your name as shown in the RSS feed metadata email = "me@example.com" # Added to the footer so readers can reply to posts
 ```

 ## Contributing